 Ancient Corinth

-ancient Corinth Ancient Corinth has resided since Neolithic times (5000-3000 BC).
+Ancient Corinth: It has resided since Neolithic times (5000-3000 BC).
 The cult of Melicartus on the Isthmus of Corinth is perhaps related to the cult of the Phoenician Melkarth.Its name, which has survived reconstructed in Greek, may indicate the establishment of Phoenicians in Corinth.
-Of course, according to Greek mythology and contrary to the[…]
+Of course, according to Greek mythology and contrary to the previous[…]

 National Archaeological Museum

-National Archaeological Museums just 1500m away from us Do not miss the biggest archaeological museum in Greece The National Archaeological Museum in Athens houses some of the most important artifacts from a variety of archaeological locations around Greece from prehistory to late antiquity.
+National Archaeological Museum: just 1500m away from us Do not miss the biggest archaeological museum in Greece The National Archaeological Museum in Athens houses some of the most important artifacts from a variety of archaeological locations around Greece from prehistory to late antiquity.
 It is considered one of the greatest museums in the world and[…]

 The area of Megara

 The area of Megara Megara was one of the four regions of Attica, ruled by the four mythical sons of King Pandion II.
-During the Mycenaean period, Megara was one of the four regions of Attica, ruled by the four mythical sons of King Pandion II.
 His son Nissus was the governor of Megara.
-The[…]
+The mythological tradition of Megara mentions the existence of kings who ruled the city and belonged to ancient peoples, such as the Leleges and[…]

 Old Parliament House